What Are Christopher Zoukis’ Criminal Charges?

 State Misdemeanor Charges

 The actions I’ve discussed here are plainly deplorable and there is no excuse that will suffice.
-There is nothing to mitigate my guilt, or the pain and hurt that I have caused others –the victim and my parents included.
+There is nothing to mitigate my guilt, or the pain and hurt that I have caused others – my victim and my parents included.
 There is nothing that I will ever be able to do to undo my horrible actions or make complete amends for my crimes, that much is certain.
 Also certain is my unconditional acceptance of responsibility for the wrongful acts that I have engaged in.
 I pleaded guilty for a reason.

 All of these criminal acts occurred either while I was a senior in high school or shortly thereafter.
 At the time I was a hopeless drug addict and alcoholic and I only had toxic relationships.
 I consistently chose to go down a dark, dangerous, and damning path.
 The criminal convictions that came in the wake of these actions were justified.
-I deserved to go to prison to be punished and atone for my wrongs.
+I deserved to go to prison to be punished for my wrongs.

 Once my probation was revoked and I was sentenced to time in state prison, I had a chance to dry out, allow the fog of substance abuse to recede, and grow up.
 There is nothing quite like having to fight to protect everything from your commissary purchases to the food on your tray.
 It makes you grow up in a hurry, which I did.